-Bone marrow Transplantation is a medical procedure performed to replace unhealthy bone marrow stem cells with the healthy ones.
+A bone marrow transplant is a medical procedure performed to replace unhealthy bone marrow stem cells with the healthy ones.
 This transplant is carried out to treat people with conditions like leukaemia - Blood Cancer, multiple myeloma, severe blood diseases such as aplastic anaemia, thalassemia, sickle cell anaemia and certain immune deficiency diseases.
-Typically, the stem cells are collected via peripheral vein.
-The whole procedure is like donating blood or platelet.
-The stem cells from the bone marrow are responsible for producing blood cells like white blood cells, red blood cells and platelets, which later are injected in a recipient after a short course of chemotherapy called as Conditioning.
+Typically, the stem cells are collected via a peripheral vein.
+The whole bone marrow transplant procedure is like donating blood or platelets.
+The stem cells from the bone marrow are in charge for producing blood cells like platelets (thrombocytes), white blood cells (leukocytes) and red blood cells (erythrocytes), which later are injected in a recipient after a short course of chemotherapy.

-The procedure is required for treating several cancerous and non-cancerous) and is extremely safe for the donor and the patient can return to normalcy within 6 months-1 year post successful transplant.
-Max Hospitals are designed with High-Efficiency Particulate Air filter (HEPA filter) for protective isolation so that risk of infections is minimized.
-We utilize Brachytherapy system for treating cancers and Flow Cytometry for cell counting and cell sorting.
+The bone marrow transplant procedure is performed to treat several conditions (cancerous and non-cancerous) and is extremely safe for the donor.
+Furthermore, the patient can go back to healthy life within 6 to 12 months post successful bone marrow transplant.
+Max Hospitals are designed with High-Efficiency Particulate Air filter (HEPA filter) for protective isolation so that risk of infections is minimised.

-The success of bone marrow transplant usually depends on a stage of disease, duration of disease and patient's condition at the time of transplantation.
-With modern day medicines and technological advancements, one can expect a cure rate of 90% if BMT is performed at age of 3 years for thalassemia while it drops to 80% if done at the age of 7 years.
+The success of a bone marrow transplant typically depends on the stage and duration of disease and the patient's condition at the time of bone marrow transplant.
+With modern day medicines and technological advancements, one can expect a cure rate of 90% if BMT is performed at the age of 3 years for thalassemia while it drops to 80% if done at the age of 7 years.
 On the other hand cure rates are lower( 30% or less) for refactory leukemias.